benoitc/couchbeam/doc/README.md

 ### Open or Create a database

-All CouchDB document operations are done in databases.
+All document operations are done in databases.
 To open a database simply do:

 ```
 Options = [],